 • Stress Reduction

-Conditions for which studies and/or published clinical data indicate the efficacy or possible efficacy of neurofeedback:
+Conditions for which studies and/or published clinical data indicate the efficacy of neurofeedback:

 • Autistic Spectrum Disorders

 • Seizure Disorders